russellbomer/scrapesuite/docs/ARCHITECTURE_V2.md

 ### Overview

-ScrapeSuite 2.0 is a **suite of 5 integrated CLI tools** for intelligent web scraping.
+Foundry 2.0 is a **suite of 5 integrated CLI tools** for intelligent web scraping.
 Each tool:
 - **Works independently** (useful on its own)
 - **Chains together** (seamless data flow)
 - **Implies workflow** (numbered sequence: inspect → design → fetch → transform → export)